 Iraq and Syria have drone bans in place too.
 Obviously, every country will view drone laws very differently and in the USA it is very much down to State laws.

-In the UK and in many, many other countries, there have been no laws on drone ownership or the legal requirement to register a drone user/owner.
-This will change in the UK in November of 2019, when the UK “drone operator registration” scheme becomes law.
-Anyone who fails to register or sit the competency tests could face fines of up to £1000 ($1250).
+In many countries, there had been no laws on drone ownership or the legal requirement to register a drone user/owner.
+This changed in the UK in November of 2019, when the UK “drone operator registration” scheme became a legal requirement.
+Anyone with a drone weighing more than 250g (8.8oz) who fails to register it online with the Civil Aviation Authority or sit the competency tests could face fines of up to £1000 ($1250).

 The laws (for example in the UK) on what you can and cannot do with a drone are not entirely clear.
 There are guidelines published by the CAA of where you can and cannot fly drones, at what height, with very specific information concerning flying near to airfields.

 The UK Government quickly made changes to the law following incidents at Gatwick and Heathrow and they extend the exclusion zone around airports.
 This no-fly exclusion zone was 1km, but from March 2019, it’s been illegal to fly a drone within 5km of an airport.

 At present, the UK Government have been reactive incident, and due partly to the parliamentary process not exactly proactive; although there is a ‘Drone Bill’ slowly making its way through parliament.